 For Scotiabank, look up your branch here.
 Scotia also lists FAX numbers for the branch!
 This is fun because people in the branch will talk if they get a flood of faxes.
 This website will allow you to upload a word document and send it as a fax!
 If you decide to send a fax, please format it like a business letter with the date plus your return address and number.
 If you prefer, you can also contact the office of the President: firstname.lastname@example.org

 I recently learned that Scotiabank is one of the top funders of fossil fuel expansion and therefore a direct threat to future generations.
-I found it very concerning that your bank received an F on fossil fuel expansion policies in the 2019 Banking on Climate Change report released by Banktrack and received 0.5 out of a possible 200 points in the 2020 version of their report.
-The recent Corporate Knights report finds that you have issued more than $14 billion in loans to the O&G industry.
+I found it very concerning that your bank received 2.5 out of 200 possible points on in the 2021 Banking on Climate Chaos Report from BankTrack – the lowest among the big five Canadian banks.
+The same report found that Scotiabank has pumped over $148 billion CAD into fossil fuels since the Paris Accord was signed.
 That money is being used to pump CO2 into our atmosphere, putting millions of lives at risk and driving the 6th mass extinction.
 I also noted with surprise that your bank refused to sign the U.N.
 Declaration on Responsible Banking which has been signed by more than 100 major banks around the world.

 In particular, I hope your bank will be able to commit to the following:

 - publicly commit to immediately end your support for all new fossil fuel projects, including exploration, extraction, transportation and power

 - publish a robust plan for phasing out your support for all existing fossil fuel projects and companies on a timetable consistent with what is necessary to meet the Paris targets.